 Saving for a home down payment is a massive undertaking.
 Not only do you have to save up 10-20% of the home’s value, you also have to save for closing costs, and make sure you have enough left over in savings to prove to the bank you’re not going to end up destitute after you sign the paperwork.

 While I’m not a big fan of subprime lending (who is anymore?) or taking out a loan you can’t afford (you’ll never build equity!)
 I am all about programs that can help people reach their goals faster and responsibly.
 Especially with the state of renting threatening to erode yet another rung in the ladder to the American Dream.

 Here are four programs that can help with your home down payment or closing costs.
-Remember to use them not to buy something you can’t afford, but to help you mitigate costs that are prohibiting you from building wealth.
+Don’t use these programs to buy something you won’t be able to afford.
+But definitely use them to help mitigate costs that are prohibiting you from building wealth.

 First-Time Home Buyer Programs